lucmq/go-shelve/README.md

 ```

 ## Usage
-Here are some basic examples of how to use `go-shelve`:
+Here are some examples of how to use `go-shelve`:

 ### Basic
 The following example illustrates the usage of a `Shelf` with string keys and